Intent

 English is a fundamental part of our curriculum at Holy Trinity.
 A significant part of each school day is dedicated to the teaching of English.
 Overall, this amounts to the following time in each key stage:

-Early Years: one hour and fifty minutes - two hours daily
+Early Years: one hour and fifty minutes daily

-Key Stage 1: between one hour and forty minutes - one hour and fifty minutes a day
+Key Stage 1: between one hour and forty minutes daily

 Key Stage 2: one hour and 30 minutes daily